openforcefield/qca-dataset-submission/submissions/2022-10-21-RNA-trinucleotide-single-points/README.md

 ## QCSubmit Manifest

-- `generate-datasetn.ipynb`: Dataset creation notebook with instructions for submission.
+- `generate-dataset.ipynb`: Dataset creation notebook with instructions for submission.
 - `rdmols_loopMOTIFS.pkl.tar.gz`: The compressed pickle file containing 40835 rdkit molecules which are extracted from internal/hairpin/junction loop motifs.
 - `dataset.json.bz`: The compressed basic dataset ready for submission.
 - `dataset.smi`: The smiles file of the nucleic acids.